yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students
-2. Address Book shows a list of persons
+2. CadetHQ shows a list of persons

     Use case ends.